PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 # PaddleX High-Performance Inference Guide

-In actual production environments, many applications have stringent standards for the performance metrics of deployment strategies, especially response speed, to ensure efficient system operation and smooth user experience.
-To this end, PaddleX provides a high-performance inference plugin that significantly improves model inference speed through automatic configuration and multi-backend inference capabilities without user intervention.
+In actual production environments, many applications have stringent standards for the performance metrics of deployment strategies (especially response speed) to ensure efficient system operation and smooth user experiences.
+To this end, PaddleX provides a high-performance inference plugin that significantly improves model inference speed for users without requiring them to focus on complex configurations and low-level details, through automatic configuration and multi-backend inference capabilities.

 ## Table of Contents